Eric Hanson Has a Blog

-Filed under: Font News , Links
+Filed under: Son of Typecasting , Links

 I’m a long time fan of the work of Winsor McCay, including his hand-lettered titles.
 Blogger “Morpheus” has posted a big collection of title panels from McCay’s Little Nemo comics on his “Meeting McCay” blog.
 Amazing stuff.
 (Via Boing Boing)